Politics of Spain: Judiciary

-The Judiciary in Spain is integrated by judges and magistrates who administer justice in the King's name.
+The Judiciary in Spain is made up of judges and magistrates who administer justice in the King's name.
 The Judiciary is composed of different courts depending on the jurisdictional order and what is to be judged.
 The highest ranking court of the Spanish judiciary is the Supreme Court (Tribunal Supremo), with jurisdiction in all Spain, superior in all matters except in constitutional guarantees.
 The Supreme Court is headed by a president, nominated by the King, proposed by the General Council of the Judiciary.
-This institution is the governing body of the Judiciary, integrated by the president of the Supreme court, twenty members appointed by the King for a five-year term, among whom there are twelve judges and magistrates of all judicial categories, four members nominated by the Congress of Deputies, and four by the Senate, elected in both cases by three-fifths of their respective members.
+The Supreme Court is the governing body of the Judiciary, made up of the president of the Supreme court, twenty members appointed by the King for a five-year term, among whom there are twelve judges and magistrates of all judicial categories, four members nominated by the Congress of Deputies, and four by the Senate, elected in both cases by three-fifths of their respective members.
 They are to be elected from among lawyers and jurists of acknowledged competence and with over 15 years of professional experience.

 The Constitutional Court (Tribunal Constitucional) has jurisdiction over all Spain, competent to hear appeals against the alleged unconstitutionality of laws and regulations having the force of law, as well as individual appeals for protection (recursos de amparo) against violation of the rights and liberties granted by the constitution.
 It consists of 12 members, appointed by the King, 4 of which are proposed by the Congress of Deputies by three-fifths of its members, 4 of which are proposed by the Senate by three-fifths of its members as well, 2 proposed by the executive and 2 proposed by the General Council of the Judiciary.
 They are to be renowned magistrates and prosecutors, university professors, public officials or lawyers, all of them jurists with recognized competence or standing and more than 15 years of professional experience.

 Regional government

-The second article of the constitution declares the Spanish nation is the common and indivisible homeland of all Spaniards, which is integrated by nationalities and regions to which the constitution recognizes and guarantees the right to self-government.
-Since the constitution of 1978 came into effect, these nationalities and regions progressively acceded to self-government and were constituted into 17 autonomous communities.
+The second article of the constitution declares the Spanish nation is the common and indivisible homeland of all Spaniards, which is made up of nationalities and regions to which the constitution recognizes and guarantees the right to self-government.
+Since the constitution of 1978 came into effect, these nationalities and regions progressively acceded to self-government and were constituted as 17 autonomous communities.
 In addition, two autonomous cities were constituted on the coast of North Africa.
-This administrative and political territorial division is known as the "State of Autonomies".
-Though highly decentralized, Spain is not a federation since the nation – as represented in the central institutions of government – retains full sovereignty.
+This administrative and political division is known ambiguously as the State of Autonomies to avoid implying either a unitary or federal model.
+Foreign scholars usually define Spain as a federal system with certain peculiarities.